 Ian is NSW Wool Technical Manager based at the Sydney Wool Selling Centre (Yennora), and looks after all requirements of Macdonald & Co’s wool selling operation – including sample inspection, wool valuation and auctioning.

 Ian’s role also includes attending our clients shearing as required and give marketing and classing advice.

-Peter recently progressed to Wool Advisor and is servicing our Western NSW area.
+Peter has progressed to Wool Advisor and is servicing our Western NSW area.

 Veronike has been working at Macdonald Woolbrokers for the last 12 months in our main wool store in Dubbo in several capacities.

 Veronike has a Cert IV in Wool Classing and a Diploma in Agribusiness Management.